In Five Years is a contemporary romance by Rebecca Searle, printed in March 2020.

 - Why are the clean sweatpants from when Aaron worked on the apartment in a drawer?
 Do people do that?

 - Didn’t Dannie recognize Bella’s ring from her dream?

 Dannie tells no one of her dream except her therapist.
 She tried to make sense of it, but without luck.

-Then Bella invites Dannie to go to a double date dinner to meet her boyfriend Greg.
+Then Bella invites Dannie to go to a double-date dinner to meet her boyfriend Greg.
 Bella and Dannie have been friends since childhood.
-Bella grew up in a rich family but her parents were emotionally distant.
-She and Dannie became fast friends when they met and Bella spent a lot of time at Dannie’s home.
+Bella grew up in a rich family, but her parents were emotionally distant.
+She and Dannie became fast friends when they met, and Bella spent a lot of time at Dannie’s home.
 They are as close as sisters.
-Bella is much more free-spirited than Dannie when it comes to love and she seems to be moving quite quickly with Greg.
-Dannie is worried for her but finally agrees to meet Greg.
+Bella is much more free-spirited than Dannie when it comes to love, and she seems to be moving quite quickly with Greg.
+Dannie is worried about her but finally agrees to meet Greg.